Instruction Sheet for Completing PCPs (AMAPs)

 Act 1014 of 2005 requires that UCA offer "most" undergraduate programs on an Eight-Semester Guaranteed Plan.
 Unless your program has been explicitly excluded, it must have an eight-semester completion plan.
 Authorization to exclude a program requires the approval of the college dean and the Office of the Provost.

 The following instructions will guide you through the creation of an Eight-Semester Program Completion Plan (PCP).
 Note: in order to complete a 120-hour program in eight semesters, a student will need to complete at least 30 credit hours per academic year (fall and spring).
-If you have questions about creation of your program's PCP, please contact Dr. Kurt Boniecki.
+If you have questions about creation of your program's PCP, please contact the Academic Advising Center.

 PCP Header Information

-Be sure to complete all header information.
-If an item of header information does not apply to your program (e.g., the program has no separate tracks or emphases), enter "N/A." Note that you will need to enter in the header the total number of hours required for graduation (usually 120 for baccalaureate programs, of course, and never less).
+Be sure to complete all relevant header information.
+Note that you will need to enter in the header the total number of hours required for graduation (usually 120 for baccalaureate programs, of course, and never less).